 Details pertaining to the sale remain light despite the purchase being one of the largest downtown Victoria land acquisitions in recent history.

-“The sale was off-market, and at the request of the parties involved we’ve held back information relating to the final price and terms, but I can confirm the sellers were Victoria-based and the buyer is Toronto-based,” Marshall said, adding that enquiries regarding the transfer of ownership can be directed to CBRE Victoria’s office.
+“The sale was off-market, and at the request of the parties involved we’ve held back information relating to the final price and terms, but I can confirm the sellers were Victoria-based,” Marshall said, adding that enquiries regarding the transfer of ownership can be directed to CBRE Victoria’s office.

 An opportunity to acquire such a large land parcel in the downtown core of a strategic market is rare, and will no doubt be the focus of a major real-estate play in the future, Marshall says.